thaczuk/thaczuk.github.io/source/_posts/2013-06-07-creating-a-github-blog-using-octopress.markdown

 At this point only the website has been committed, the source needs to be comitted separately via:
 Note: I tried this next but received an fatal error on the push.
 This was due to lack of 'git' suffix as noted above.

-$ git add .
+'$ git add .'
-$ git commit -m 'Initial Octopress source commit'
+'$ git commit -m 'Initial Octopress source commit''
-$ git push origin source
+'$ git push origin source'
-$ bundle exec rake deploy
+'$ bundle exec rake deploy'

 ### Running Octopress locally
 Octopress works really well with POW server.
 Note: This was a clue.
 Octopress rendered locally but not remotely through Github.

-$ bundle exec rake preview
+'$ bundle exec rake preview'

 Load up http://localhost:4000

 ### Create a new posting
-$rake new_post["Creating a Github Blog Using Octopress"]
+'$ rake new_post["Creating a Github Blog Using Octopress"]'

 Go to the app folder source/_posts to find the new posting Edit the posting and then follow these steps

-$ bundle exec rake generate
+'$ bundle exec rake generate'
-$ git add .
+'$ git add .''
-$ git commit -m 'Initial blog post'
+'$ git commit -m 'Initial blog post''
-$ git push origin source
+'$ git push origin source'
-$ bundle exec rake deploy
+'$ bundle exec rake deploy'

 Load up http://yourgithubusername.github.io